About Voting and Special Elections

 In a special primary election to fill a legislative vacancy, all candidates are listed on one ballot.
 Any voter may vote for any candidate, regardless of party preference.
 If no candidate receives a majority of the votes in the primary election, only the top two vote-getters (regardless of party preference) will move on to the run-off election.

-For more information, see State Special Elections to Fill Vacancies in Voter-Nominated Offices (pdf 264 KB).
+For more information, see Primary Elections in California.

 - Who are the candidates?